ISAITB/docs-tdl/source/expressions/index.rst

 Configuration relating to specific actors is defined by means of endpoints and parameters.
 These can be declared in the following ways:

-* **Externally:** Actors may be defined fully in the test bed.
+* **Externally:** Actors may be defined fully in the Test Bed.
 In this case the test suite simply references actors by their ID (see :ref:`test-suite-deploying`).
 * **In the test suite:** Actors can be fully defined in a test suite, listing their endpoints and parameters (see :ref:`test-suite-actors`).
 * **During the test session initiation:** Simulated actors participating in messaging transactions with SUTs have their messaging handlers called during test suite initiation at which time they can return endpoints and parameters (see :ref:`test-suite-actors-endpoints-simulated`).